Stephen A. Schwarzman: Philanthropy

-In 2004, Schwarzman donated a new football stadium to Abington Senior High School—the Stephen A. Schwarzman Stadium.

-In 2018, it was announced that Schwarzman gave $25 million to Abington High School, his alma mater.
-However, this donation was contingent on several conditions, including naming rights to the school.
+In 2004, Schwarzman donated a new football stadium, the Stephen A. Schwarzman Stadium, to his high school alma mater, Abington High School.
+In 2018, he donated an additional $25 million to Abington, and the donation was contingent on several conditions, including naming rights to the school.
 After the public learned about the deal, a new agreement was made and Schwarzman removed several of the conditions for his donation, including renaming the school.

-In 2018, Schwarzman donated $350 million to the Massachusetts Institute of Technology to create the Schwarzman College of Computing.
-In 2019, the University of Oxford announced that Schwarzman had donated £150 million to establish the Schwarzman Centre for the Humanities.
-In 2008, Schwarzman announced that he contributed $100 million toward the expansion of the New York Public Library, of which he serves as a trustee.
+In 2008, Schwarzman announced that he contributed $100 million toward the expansion of the New York Public Library, of which he served as a trustee.
 The central reference building on 42nd Street and Fifth Avenue was renamed the Stephen A. Schwarzman Building.
-In 2021, Schwarzman and his wife Christine gave $25 million to the Animal Medical Center of New York in New York City.
-The hospital was renamed The Stephen and Christine Schwarzman Animal Medical Center.

 In 2013, Schwarzman announced a $100 million personal gift to establish and endow a scholarship program in China, Schwarzman Scholars, modeled after the Rhodes Scholarship program, to build a network of country experts.
 The Schwarzman Scholars program is housed at Tsinghua University.
 Since its inception, the program has maintained ties to the United Front Work Department as well as other organizations and personnel affiliated with the Chinese Communist Party.

 In 2015, Peter Salovey, the president of Yale University, announced that Schwarzman contributed $150 million to fund a campus center in the university's "Commons" dining facility.
-He has sat on the board of trustees of New York-Presbyterian Hospital since 2016.
+He has sat on the board of trustees of New York-Presbyterian Hospital since 2016 and served on the Board of Trustees at the Frick Collection from at least 2004 to 2022.

+In 2018, Schwarzman donated $10 million to the National Library of Israel, described as his first major philanthropic gift in Israel.
+The gift established the Stephen A. Schwarzman Education Center in the library's new campus adjacent to the Knesset.
+It was designed by Herzog & de Meuron, and intended to serve visitors of all faiths.
+Schwarzman said he hoped the center would foster "cross-cultural relationships" between Jews, Christians, and Muslims.
+That same year, Schwarzman donated $350 million to the Massachusetts Institute of Technology to create the Schwarzman College of Computing.

+In 2019, the University of Oxford announced that Schwarzman had donated £150 million to establish the Schwarzman Centre for the Humanities, described at the time as the largest single donation to Oxford since the Renaissance.
+The centre opened at the start of the 2025–26 academic year, uniting all humanities faculties under one roof for the first time in Oxford's history and housing a new Institute for Ethics in AI.

 Schwarzman announced in February 2020 that he had signed The Giving Pledge, committing to give the majority of his wealth to philanthropic causes.
-In 2018, Schwarzman donated $10 million to another library, the National Library of Israel.
-In 2020, Schwarzman pledged to give $8 million to the USA Track and Field Foundation in the run-up to the 2021 Tokyo and 2024 Paris Olympics.
+He later pledged $8 million to the USA Track and Field Foundation in the run-up to the 2021 Tokyo and 2024 Paris Olympics.